Share this post

 England, a country slightly closer to us, celebrates spring on the first of May and calls it May Day.
 Since it coincides with Workers’ Day there are usually parades, but mostly music and dancing enjoyed by all in the streets.
 Other countries such as Austria and Germany also partake in this joyous holiday but they hold their parties the night before.

-Spring is one of the best seasons in the year and every country celebrates it differently – so how does your country welcome spring?
+Every country celebrates spring differently – so how does your country welcome spring?
 Do you have any special spring holidays?

 Melodious – pleasant to the ear;